This article is about how and why eating at home is the ‘It’ culture now.

 There’s usually a curated wine list, and attention is given to every detail, from the table settings to the pacing of the meal.
 It’s an experience where quality and luxury are center stage.

-But young people are quietly dismissing that traditional notion of “elegant” dining, shifting the focus away from formality and exclusivity.
+But many are now quietly dismissing that traditional notion of “elegant” dining, shifting the focus away from formality and exclusivity.

 They’re more into experiences that feel authentic, relaxed, and sometimes even a bit quirky, but still with high-quality food.

-Instead of stuffy, white-tablecloth restaurants, they’re drawn to places with a cool, minimal vibe—think trendy pop-ups, farm-to-table spots, or restaurants with a strong narrative behind the cuisine.
+Instead of stuffy, white-tablecloth restaurants, they’re drawn to places with a chill, refined aesthetic—think trendy pop-ups, farm-to-table spots, or restaurants with a strong narrative behind the cuisine.

 The aesthetics still matter, but it’s more about being Instagrammable or having an intimate, communal feel than adhering to old-school luxury.